woctezuma/steam-filtered-image-data/README.md

 -   PNG logos with transparency,
 -   JPG vertical banners.

+The *up-to-date* list of appIDs for which I have *tried* to download image data is available in:
+> `data/download-queries/app_ids.txt`.

+Most of these ~48k appIDs do not feature any image data.

+Filtered image data is shared [on Google Drive][filtered-data-on-gdrive].

 Here is an example of a logo:

 ![Example of a logo][logo-example]